DannyX424/DannyX424/README.md

 - 🗺️ Trying to explore the world!
 - 📖 I Love to read books/Mangas
 - 🎮 When I have time, I play video games, my two systems are PS4 and Nintendo Switch
-- 📺 The shows I love are: Naruto, Recruiters first, Lupin, Queen's Gambit, Dragon Ball Z, and Narcos
+- 📺 The shows I love are: Naruto, Recruiters: Mission first, Lupin, Queen's Gambit, Dragon Ball Z, and Narcos
 - 🎥 The movies I love are: Vacation, We're the Millers, The Big Lebowski, Blood and Bone, Undisputed (movie series)
 - ✍️ Currently writing a fiction story.
+- 😋 I'm definitely big on food

+Feel free to message me!
+I'm always willing to work together with people